nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 1a.
 FoodDiary detects invalid command from user
     * 1a1.
 FoodDiary warns user about wrong syntax
     * 1a2.
 User enters correct syntax

       Use case resumes from step 2
 * 2a.
 No restaurant found
     * 2a1.
 FoodDiary tells user that no restaurants found

       Use case ends.

     *	2a2.
 Suggests user to either delete or update review

          Use case ends.

+**UC06: Delete a Restaurant**

+**MSS**
+1. User deletes a restaurant or food place
+2. Food diary removes the restaurant from list

+**Extensions**:
+* 1a.
+Food diary detects invalid command from user
+    * 1a1.
+FoodDiary warns user about wrong syntax
+    * 1a2.
+User enters correct syntax

+* 2a.
+No restaurants found
+    * 2a1.
+FoodDiary tells user that no restaurants found.

+      Use case ends.

 ### Non-Functional Requirements